Raynes Park High School: History

-The school first came into being as a boys only grammar school in 1935.
+The school first came into being as a boys only grammar school in 1935 – Raynes Park County Grammar School for Boys.
 Its first headmaster was John Garrett.
 It remained a grammar school for the next 34 years, until 1969, when it became a 13–18 boys' comprehensive.
 In September 1990, along with the rest of the borough's schools, it became a 12–16 mixed comprehensive.
-Finally in September 2010, like all other high schools in the borough, the school's sixth form was re-instated.
+Finally in September 2010, like all other high schools in the borough, the school's sixth form was reinstated.
 The school is now an official mixed 11–19.

 Sixth form

 Following the conversion of Merton's education system to a two tier structure in the 1990s, the school's sixth form was closed.
 Students wishing to take A-levels enrolled at various colleges or sixth forms in the area.
 Subsequently, sixth form centres were re-introduced for all Merton High Schools and in September 2010 the purpose built sixth form block opened its doors to Year 12 students.
 The sixth form now offers a variety of A-level courses, level 3 vocational courses and also offers GCSE retakes for English and Maths.